yelluw/Bootparts/README.md

 # Bootparts
-A collection of Bootstrap components to make building websites easier.
+A collection of Bootstrap components that make building websites much easier.

 ## Features